Hot Composting for Beginners: First Month Tips & Expectations - HOTBIN Composting

 For a more accurate reading of the heap itself:

-• Insert the internal thermometer into the top centre of the heap
+• Insert the internal thermometer into the top of the heap

 • Leave it for around 60 seconds